supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 #### Task 1: Deploy a domain controller by using an Azure Resource Manager (ARM) template

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.

 1. On **SEA-SVR2**, start Microsoft Edge, and access a customized version of the QuickStart template at **[Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/az140mp/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain)**.

 1. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** page in the Azure portal.

+1. When prompted, in the Azure portal, sign in by using following credentials:

+   - Username: <inject key="AzureAdUserEmail"></inject>

+   - Password: <inject key="AzureAdUserPassword"></inject>

 1. On the **Create an Azure VM with a new AD Forest** page, select **Edit template**.

 1. On the **Edit template** page, browse to the **storageProfile** section (starting with the line **195**) and verify that the **sku** (on line **199**) is set to **2022-Datacenter**, that the **version** (on line **200**) is set to **latest** and that **dataDisks** **caching** (on line **213**) is set to **None**.

    > **Note**: Caching on the disks hosting AD DS database and log files should be set to **None**.